Introduction

 - Streamlined processes that reduce operational costs.

-- Enhanced ability to address challenges in ECG analysis.
+- Enhanced ability to address patient needs.

 By leveraging these features, healthcare professionals can significantly improve their ECG analysis, leading to better patient outcomes.